campat-git/grafana-top/README.md

 **working on**

-i am building a install script which will do all the above all at once, writing a python version and building a windows version.
+i am building a install script that will do all the above all at once, writing a python version and building a windows version.

 ## License